konklone/shaaaaaaaaaaaaa/README.md

 openssl req -new -sha256 -key my-private.key -out mydomain.csr
 ```

-That will instruct the certficate authority to use SHA-256 (a form of SHA-2) when generating your certificate.
+That will instruct the certificate authority to use SHA-256 (a form of SHA-2) when generating your certificate.

 For more information on generating and installing a certificate, see: